Signature Decomposition Method Applying to Pair Trading: Decomposition of signature

 Let $J$ be a compact interval and $X\in \mathcal{V}^p(J,\mathbb{R}^d)$ such that the following integration makes sense.
 The signature $S(X)$ of $X$ over the time interval $J$ is defined as an infinite series of $X_J^n$, i.e. $S(X)_J=\left(1,X_J^1, \cdots,X_J^n, \cdots \right) $, where

+where $t_1\cdots t_n \in J$ is the time division.
 The notation $\otimes$ means that the integration is defined in the sense of tensor product.
 Let $S_n(X)_J$ denote the truncated signature of $X$ of degree $n$, i.e. $S_n(X)_J=(1,X^1_J,\cdots,X ^n_J )$.
 Actually, the signature is an important geometric feature of the original path.
 The first order terms of the signature are the increments of the paths and the second order terms are related to the area enclosed by two paths.
 Low-order signature can be seen as a projection of high-order signature.

 Let $X \in \mathcal{V}^1 (J,E)$.
-Then $S(X)$ determines $X$ up to the tree-like equivalence \cite{Hambly2010}.
+Then $S(X)$ determines $X$ up to the tree-like equivalence \citep{Hambly2010}.
 A tree-like path refers to a path that retraces itself in such a way that its trajectory is entirely canceled out.
-The precise definition of tree-like equivalence is provided in \cite{Hambly2010}.
+The precise definition of tree-like equivalence is provided in \citep{Hambly2010}.
 Although we do not delve into the formal details of this equivalence, the corresponding relationship ensures that the signature of a path is, in a certain sense, unique.

 In practical applications, working with the full signature is computationally infeasible.
 Due to finite-precision constraints in digital computing, we must instead employ the truncated signature as previously defined.
-Although the full signature offers a complete characterization of a path, truncation inevitably discards higher-order terms, potentially leading to information loss.
-However, in \cite{lyons2006}, assume that $X$ is the $d$-dimensional path with bounded variation.
-Then given $1 \leq i_1,\cdots i_n \leq d$, we have
+The full signature offers a complete characterization of a path, but truncation inevitably discards higher-order terms, potentially leading to information loss.
+However, Terry \citep{lyons2006} mentioned the information attenuation property of signature.
+Specifically, assume that $X$ is the $d$-dimensional path with bounded variation, we can obtain

 with

 This property establishes that the higher-order terms of a signature decay at a factorial rate.
 Consequently, truncating the signature by retaining only its initial terms leads to minimal information loss, as the discarded higher-order terms contribute negligibly.
 This enables the truncated signature to serve as a highly effective representation of the path, making it a powerful feature in the analysis of path-dependent data.
 This is the primary reason we regard the signature as a fundamental path-based descriptor for capturing salient features in high-frequency data.